pixel-point/pixelpoint-website/content/case-studies/terzo/index.md

 The Terzo team approached us with a specific goal in mind: they wanted to create an impressive website to highlight the capabilities of their AI-powered contract management platform and position it as a premium product.
 Our starting point was the home page hero section, where we aimed to demonstrate the platform's functionality through an intuitive and visually appealing animation.
 To achieve a sophisticated and professional look, we decided to use a predominantly dark color scheme with strategic pops of color.
 For the blog and content library, we opted for Storyblok, a user-friendly and contemporary headless CMS, to streamline the process of creating and managing posts.

-Our collaboration with Terzo was truly inspiring, and they have already chosen to continue working with us to create new stunning pages and animations for their website.
+Our collaboration was truly inspiring, and we continue working with Terzo to the present moment, creating new stunning pages and animations to highlight new features as their product evolves.